Skip to main content

 The mid-term exercise will contribute to the students' familiarity with phonological analysis.

-The final assessments by essay and analysis problem allows students to explore and grasp the full range of topics investigated in the module, and gives them the opportunity to demonstrate their full command of the skills practised in the seminars.
+For the final assessment students will have a choice of multiple assessment options, which allows students to explore and grasp the full range of topics investigated in the module, and gives them the opportunity to demonstrate their full command of the skills practised in the seminars.

 Reading Lists